Depending on your course, you might need to take an exam. Here's an overview of what to expect and where to get help.

 Who runs exams?

-Your university conducts online exams for your subjects—including end-of-term exams and any mid-term tests and exams.
+Your university conducts exams for your subjects—including end-of-term exams and any mid-term tests and exams.
 For information about your exams, log in to your university’s learning management system (LMS).
 You can also ask your teaching staff for more details.

 When are exams held?